Prajwal-r-7/coached_projects/ngspice-projects/2_inverter/README.md

 ### Drain Current vs Gate-Source Voltage

-The `Id_vs_vds.png` shows how the drain current through the transistors varies with respect to the gate-source voltage, which helps characterize the:
+The `Id_vs_vds.png` shows how the drain current through the transistors varies with respect to the gate-source voltage, which helps characterize the transistor operation regions
-- Transistor operation regions
-- Current consumption during switching
-- Static power consumption

 ## 🧪 Simulation Methods